sajalverma17/GitBranchDiffer/deploy/README-Marketplace2019.md

 ## Usage

-1. Set the "base" branch to compare your working branch with. <br>Go to: Tools -> Options -> Git Branch Differ -> Branch or Commit To Diff Against.
+1. Set the "base" branch or "base" commit's SHA to compare your working branch with. <br>Go to: Tools -> Options -> Git Branch Differ -> Branch or Commit To Diff Against.

 ![image](https://user-images.githubusercontent.com/25904133/210828164-b4af9a6c-2bc0-40d6-8a9c-a6837c6f2210.png)